-2.1 | Cement production process and related emissions
+2.1 Cement production process and related emissions

-Cement is normally produced in three steps, as shown in Figure 1 (Worrell, Price, Martin, Hendriks, & Meida, 2001).
+Cement is normally produced in three steps, as shown in Figure 1 ( $\underline{\text{Worrell et al. 2001}}$ ).
 First, the limestone (primarily CaCO3) is crushed and ground into raw meal.
 Then, the raw meal is calcined in kilns to clinker.
 Finally, the clinker is ground together with additives (fly ash, pozzolana, gypsum, anhydrite, etc.) to form cement.